classic-mods-revived/Jurassic-Revived/README.md

 ![Jurassic Revived](/assets/images/banner-logo.png)

-See https://github.com/classic-mods-revived/Jurassic-Revived-1.21.1-Neoforge for the source for the 1.21.1 version and https://github.com/classic-mods-revived/Jurassic-Revived-1.20.1-Forge for the 1.20.1 version

 ## A free dinosaur mod for 1.20.1 and 1.21.1, inspired by the classic JurassiCraft experience – no paywalls, no nonsense.
 ## 📦 About the Mod:
 Jurassic Revived is a fan-made dinosaur mod for Minecraft 1.20.1 and 1.21.1, inspired by the gameplay and features of the original JurassiCraft mod.